-Economic Impacts on the SWOCC Service District Economy
+Economic Impacts on the Oregon Economy

-SWOCC impacts the SWOCC Service District economy in a variety of ways.
-The college is an employer and buyer of goods and services.
-It attracts monies that otherwise would not have entered the regional economy through its day-to-day operations, and construction activities, and the expenditures of its students.
-Further, it provides students with the knowledge, skills, and abilities they need to become productive citizens and add to the overall output of the region.
+The colleges impact the Oregon economy in a variety of ways.
+The colleges are employers and buyers of goods and services.
+They attract monies that otherwise would not have entered the state economy through their day-to-day operations, construction activities, and the expenditures of their students.
+Further, they provide students with the knowledge, skills, and abilities they need to become productive citizens and add to the overall output of the state.

-In this section, we estimate the following economic impacts of SWOCC: 1) the day-to-day operations spending impact; 2) the construction spending impact; 3) the student spending impact; and 4) the alumni impact, measuring the income added in the region as former students expand the regional economy's stock of human capital.
+In this section, we estimate the following economic impacts of the colleges: 1) the day-to-day operations spending impact; 2) the construction spending impact; 3) the student spending impact; and 4) the alumni impact, measuring the income added in the state as former students expand the state economy's stock of human capital.